Curriculum

 Math: Bridges (K-1) and Engage New York w/ Zearn Online (2-5)

 These programs emphasize the application of mathematics to real world situations.
-Numbers, skills, and At University Park, our students get to experience mathematics with their teachers using Bridges (gr. k-1st) and Zearn/Engage NY (2nd-5th) as their curricular resources.
+Numbers, skills, and At University Park, our students get to experience mathematics with their teachers using Bridges (KG-1st) and Zearn/Engage NY (2nd-5th) as their curricular resources.
 Through both research-based programs, our teachers support students in analyzing, comparing, justifying, and providing their solutions to tasks with high cognitive demand.
 Teachers structure student collaboration around these tasks to build confidence in math and to make math come alive as a team of learners.
 We tap into experiences related to students’ culture, community, family, and history as resources help students make connections to real life experiences.

 Amplify Science